nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- a **host** is an application that includes the initial chunks of our code, the ones that will be used to bootstrap our container; the concept of module federation assumes that some components that container will render are just being referenced to a remote and not the initial bundle, which allows for smaller bundle sizes and shorter initial load times;
+-- A **host** is an application that includes the initial chunks of our code, the ones that will be used to bootstrap our container; the concept of module federation assumes that some components that container will render are just being referenced to a remote and not the initial bundle, which allows for smaller bundle sizes and shorter initial load times.

--- a **remote** is a module that is being consumed by the host, and it can be either shared components or common dependencies to be used by different hosts;
+-- A **remote** is a module that is being consumed by the host, and it can be either shared components or common dependencies to be used by different hosts.

--- a **bidirectional host** is both a host and a remote, consuming other remotes and providing some code to other hosts.
+-- A **bidirectional host** is both a host and a remote, consuming other remotes and providing some code to other hosts.
 </div>

 ---